mednasr/Amp_Tutorials/From HTML to AMP/README.md

 # accelerated-mobile-pages

-This folder contains the source codelab.
+This folder contains an example of how to convert from HTML to AMP.

 ### License